NI’S TOP BUSINESS AWARDS LAUNCHED FOR 2019

-First Trust Bank, a key supporter of the Northern Ireland business community, has partnered Business Eye on the annual Business Eye First Trust Bank Small Business Awards for the past three years and will now sponsor the November awards, which cover all businesses – large, small and medium-sized – across the region.
+The First Trust Bank Business Eye Awards are the result of a long-standing partnership between Business Eye, Northern Ireland’s most popular business magazine and First Trust Bank, a key supporter of the Northern Ireland business community, has partnered Business Eye on the annual Business Eye First Trust Bank Small Business Awards for the past four years and will now sponsor the November awards, which cover all businesses – large, small and medium-sized – across the region.

-The new-look BEFTA’s will be launched for 2018 on Thursday, 6th September, at Bar Level 2 in the Belfast Waterfront Hall at 12 noon.
+The 2019 Awards will be officially launched on Thursday, 5th September, in Bar Level 2 at the ICC Belfast complex.

 Sponsored by: First Trust Bank